Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 He lapsed into a kind of contemplative silence, and Xiù reflected once again on how routinely her life seemed to take a turn for the absurd.
 How many other thirty-year-old expectant mothers *ever* had stood in the rain in an iron-age village on an alien world, discussing allegory with the king of a *different* alien world?

-Sixteen years previously---eleven by her count, thanks to stasis---she’d spoken with the Dominion ambassador to the Gao and advised Mother-Supreme Giymuy on whether or not the Gao should accept full Dominion membership.
+Sixteen years previously - eleven by her count, thanks to stasis - she’d spoken with the Dominion ambassador to the Gao and advised Mother-Supreme Giymuy on whether or not the Gao should accept full Dominion membership.
 And now here she was again.
 Kind of.

 “Dragons,” she said aloud, flatly.